4chlys0/ReadingList/README.md

 Legend

-"*" indicates completed (no indication if recurring)
+"*" indicates completed (or reoccuring if publication)

-terminal "^" indicates previous coursework.
-If listed as completed I've also read for personal interest
+"^" (placed as terminator) indicates previous coursework

 ------------------